Vietnam.vn - Nền tảng quảng bá Việt Nam

 GM's AI technology can control driver emotions

-General Motors (GM) recently filed a patent that uses AI to adjust the vehicle environment based on emotions, combining innovation and privacy challenges.
+General Motors (GM) recently filed a patent that uses AI to adjust the vehicle environment based on emotions, combining cutting-edge technology with privacy challenges.

 VTC NewsVTC News23/07/2025

 According to the patent, GM’s system would use a variety of sensors, voice recognition, heart rate monitoring, and video cameras to analyze emotions.
-If it detects that the driver is in a negative state, the car would proactively change the interior environment, including adjusting the interior lighting to cooler tones to create a sense of calm, along with playing mood-appropriate music or adjusting the car’s temperature.
-The system even mentions using scents and seat massages to enhance the calming effect.
+If it detects that the driver is in a negative state, the car would proactively change the interior environment, including adjusting the interior lighting to cooler tones to create a calm feeling, along with playing mood-appropriate music or adjusting the car temperature.
+The system even mentions using fragrance and seat massage features to enhance the calming effect.

 The invention uses a variety of sensors, including voice recognition, heart rate measurement and video cameras to analyze emotions.
 (Photo: CarBuzz)